This turkey wreath if a great way to welcome your Thanksgiving dinner guests when they first roll up to your front door.

 8. Hot glue the remaining piece of felt around the wreath.

-9. Using scraps of felt cut out your turkey face.
-Paint each piece and attach with hot glue.
+9. Using scraps of felt cut out your turkey face; eyes, beak and snood.
+Paint these pieces using the appropriate colors for each element of your turkey face, and then attach with hot glue.

 10. Hang and Enjoy!
 I used a pipe cleaner twisted around the craft stick skeleton to hang the turkey on the door.